William S. Key Correctional Center, Fort Supply

 |Department||Department of Corrections|

 William S. Key Correctional Center

-The Customer Service Representative job family consists of three levels of work which are distinguished by the complexity of the job assignments, the extent of the responsibility and duties assigned, the level of expertise required for the completion of assigned tasks, and the responsibility for the supervision of others.
+The Linen and Clothing Specialist job family has five levels which are distinguished by the complexity of assignments, the level of expertise required to perform the duties assigned, and the responsibility assigned for providing leadership to others.

 Please read instructions carefully and include all required documents when you submit your application.

 No additional information will be accepted after the application has been submitted.

 ***NOTE: Names of eligible applicants can be made available to State agencies upon their request, immediately following the closing date and time.

 Click on a link below to apply for this position: